Telex.hu: Staff

-The site is led by editors in chief Veronika Munk and Szabolcs Dull.
+The site was initially led by editors in chief Veronika Munk and Szabolcs Dull.; as of December 2024, the editor-in-chief is Tamás Német.
 They are helped by a five-member news management team and a seven-member editor team.
 The news articles and opinion pieces are written by a 32-member journalist team and a 11-member permanent author team.
 Visuals are provided by an art director and a 9-member photo-graphics-video team.
 Grammar and spelling is overseen by a copy editor.
 (Member counts are as of 15 August 2021.)